CC beginning pitch 3 FA Stonewall Action.

 South Carolina may not have many cliffs, but this one should not be missed.
 Many regard the face climbing here to be the best of the granite domes in the Southeast.
 The dense grain lends itself to amazing crimps, crystals, and knobs, with the occasional watergroove or crack thrown in.
 True to the Southern style, expect wild and exciting climbs in an secluded setting.

 Most of the cliff faces SE-S. Getting an early start is best to maximize the sun exposure.
 Avoid this cliff in the warmer months because there is no tree coverage.
 Don't expect to see any other parties out there.
 Those willing to take on the adventure should be prepared to self-rescue.
-The ranger staff is unequipped to deal with high-angle rescues.
 Due to the nature of the hike and terrain, help is far away.
 A fair warning to those not accustomed to the SE granite, the climbing that is 2-3 grades below the routes rating are often R or even X rated.
 While there are some easier climbs on the face, don't expect any clip-ups.

 New route development is not allowed.
 Leave your drill at home.
 Climbing here is a privilege.
 Do not jeopardize the fragile access.
 If enough climbers start frequenting the area, a self-help kiosk may be developed.